Garda Recruitment Process Explained

 The failure rate in these Tests is high.
 Your results in these tests decides your placing on the list of candidates and dictates where you are placed in the Order of Merit.
 The higher you score, the faster the turnaround in time to your Stage 3 Competency Interview.

 Don’t take the tests for granted.
 Be prepared.
 Your results in these tests decides your placing on the list of candidates.

 Stage 3 is a formal Competency Based Interview.
 The competencies, which are predefined by the 3-person interview board, are key skills deemed necessary to serve effectively as a member of An Garda Síochána.

-The Interview typically lasts 45 minutes and takes place at the PAS Head Office in Dublin. ** Note this may change given restriction of movement due to Covid-19.
-It may be conducted via Video Conference.
+The Interview typically lasts 45 minutes and traditionally takes place at the PAS Head Office in Dublin. ** Note this may change given restriction of movement due to Covid-19.
+It may be conducted via Zoom Video Conference in 2022 (TBC).

-Your interview will largely focus on the content in your Application Form.
+Your interview will largely focus on the content in your Interview Form.
 It is an examination of five competencies.

 The 5 competencies are: